 While the extreme riding of Huckleberry Canyon is out of reach for most of us – it’s fabulous to watch some of the best in the sport tackle the incredible terrain.
 In 2016, Sierra at Tahoe held the inaugural Huck Cup, an IFSA Free World Qualifier event.

 For two days, more than 50 of the top freeride skiers and snowboarders from around the world competed for Freeride World Tour qualifying points and a share of $5000 in prize money.
-It was an awesome display of tricks, thrills and spills on the natural, rugged terrain.
-Be sure and mark you calendars for the annual event!
+It was an awesome display of tricks, thrills, and spills on the natural, rugged terrain.
+Be sure and mark your calendars for the annual event!

 Heading off the back of the mountain from the Grandview lift, the Backside has some fun trails and is home to Sierra at Tahoe’s boarder cross features.
 Located on the south side of the mountain, the sunny Backside is best skied in the morning once spring rolls around.